Survey Workflows Overview

 Manage Workflows

-Click Vertical Ellipses against each workflow.
+Click Vertical Ellipsis against each workflow.

 Edit Workflow: Modify the workflow setup by adding, removing, or adjusting conditions, actions, or event configurations within the workflow structure to better align with your needs.